CoLRev-Environment/bib-dedupe/paper/paper.md

 As seen in the usage example, each step can be adapted.

 <!--
-- point out that the dois and the crossref system have redundant global identifiers (different identifiers refer to the same paper - they cannot be used directly for the purpose of deduplication in literature reviews)
+- point out that the DOIs and the crossref system have redundant global identifiers (different identifiers refer to the same paper - they cannot be used directly for the purpose of deduplication in literature reviews)
 - provide a conceptual definition of duplicates (high level, not possible to evaluate automatically) -> provide an operational definition (e.g., references for which all meta-data is identical and complete, they can be assumed to refer to the same paper)
 - add the issue of levels to the operational definition (e.g., books/book-chapters, conferences/conference-papers)
 - the completeness condition emphasizes the importance of preparation as a preceding step